Billing and Account Management FAQs

 You can restore up to 5% of Amazon S3 data stored in Amazon S3 Glacier for free each month.
 The free restore allowance is typically sufficient for your backup and archival needs.
 Your 5% monthly free restore allowance is calculated and metered on a daily prorated basis.
 For example, if on a given day, you have archived 12 TB of Amazon S3 data to Amazon S3 Glacier, you can restore up to 20.5 GB of data for free the same day (12 TB x 5% / 30 days = 20.5 GB for a 30-day month).

-Q: How do I close my AWS account?
+Q: How do I close my Amazon Web Services account?

-To close your AWS account, do the following:
+To close your Amazon Web Services account, do the following:

-- Sign in to the AWS Management Console as the admin user of the account or an IAM user with permissions to close the account.
+- Sign in to the Amazon Management Console as the admin user of the account or an IAM user with permissions to close the account.

 - On the navigation bar, choose your account name, and then choose My Account.